windyware/forumorg/README.md

 ```

 ### Run
-First of all, you need to checkout the project:
+In order to run this project, checkout this github repository:
 ```sh
 git clone https://github.com/ForumOrganisation/forumorg.git
 ```

-Then you need to fill the following environment variables in a `.env` file at the root of the project:
+And fill the following environment variables in a `.env` file at the root of the project:

 ```sh
 BUCKET_NAME="bucket_name" # Required: S3 bucket name